buwilliams/recifree/README.md

 ### Project Plans

 Project plans are tracks in Github issues.
-You can see the [project plans](https://github.com/buwilliams/recifree/issues?q=is%3Aissue+is%3Aopen+release) on Github issues.
+You can see the [project plans here](https://github.com/buwilliams/recifree/issues?q=is%3Aissue+is%3Aopen+release).